 Trying this hearty breakfast dish is a quintessential experience in this unique part of Quintana Roo.
 Many local restaurants do their own spin on this classic dish so you can’t really go wrong anywhere, but I like the gorgeous food at Del Cielo.

-Then, for a more cliche (read: touristy but fun!) shopping experience, visit the central strip of local craft stores to shop for Mexican Calaveras, keychains, Dia de los Muertos flags, prayer candles, copal incense, and the like.
+Then, for a more cliche (read: touristy but fun!) shopping experience, visit the central strip of local craft stores.
+Here, you can shop for Mexican Calaveras, keychains, Dia de los Muertos flags, prayer candles, copal incense, and the like.

 El Pueblo is also a great place to buy a traditional double-thread hammock, which is the artisan product that Tulum is best known for.
 (They function beautifully in any indoor or outdoor space, and make a great souvenir.)